-5.1.5 Acoustic Performance
+5.1.6 Acoustic Performance

-There are different ways to improve the acoustic performance or noise transmission through your windows by mass: using thicker glass, or a wider spacer between the glass and laminate, or a combination of the above.
+There are different ways to improve the acoustic performance or noise transmission through your windows by mass: using thicker glass, or differing thickness panes in each side of your IGU, or a wider spacer between the panes, or a combination of the above.
 Acoustic laminates are used in most applications to avoid extra weight and thickness on the double glazing.